 Marsh recommends professionals consider obtaining a professional indemnity insurance policy with run-off cover.
 Run-off cover is insurance provided for a period after the initial policy has expired to cover claims made during that time.
 The time a professional should maintain the run-off cover will vary from service to service and often relates to the statutory limitation periods in place for claims made in relation to that service.

 Contact our team to discuss your options and determine the right professional indemnity cover for your business.
 Get a Quote

-Marsh is not an insurer.
-We are a leading insurance broker and risk management advisor dedicated to helping businesses like you.
+We are a leading insurance broker and risk management advisor dedicated to helping businesses like yours.